 World-class violinist.
 Singer.
 Composer.
 Author.
 Actress.
 Artist.
 Fashion icon.
-Famously bipolar.
+Successfully bipolar.
 The list goes on, but one thing is certain: We're talking about Emilie Autumn.

-Upon the release of her 2007 Shakespeare-influenced concept album, 'Opheliac', Emilie found herself an overnight star in Germany's industrial rock scene, and began touring extensively.
-With her then bright red hair (she has since gone platinum blond), fetish for tightly-laced corsets, and signature heart painted on her cheek (a unifying symbol devotedly replicated by her global fan base known as "Plague Rats"), Emilie fast became a sensation throughout Europe and the United Kingdom not only for her music, but also for her eccentric fashions and highly theatrical stage show, for which she designs and sews all of the costumes by hand.
+Upon the release of her 2007 Shakespeare-influenced concept album, Opheliac, Emilie found herself an overnight star in Germany's industrial rock scene, and began touring extensively.
+With her flaming red hair, fetish for tightly-laced corsets, and signature heart painted on her cheek (a unifying symbol devotedly replicated by her global fan base known as "Plague Rats"), Emilie fast became a sensation throughout Europe and the United Kingdom not only for her music, but also for her eccentric fashions and highly theatrical stage show, for which she designs and sews all of the costumes by hand.
 Soon, Emilie was welcomed to South America, where, to her sincere surprise, a large following was already waiting, and, finally, back to her home country of the United States, where she is still often thought to be, oddly enough, a European import.
-A prolific writer and never one for sitting still, while touring for 'Opheliac', Emilie released several singles, EPs, a cover of Queen's 'Bohemian Rhapsody', and a double-disc album of instrumental work, the violin extravaganza, 'Laced/Unlaced' -- one disc featuring her classical work, the other her industrial/metal electric violin pyrotechnics.
+A prolific writer and never one for sitting still, while touring for Opheliac, Emilie released several singles, EPs, a cover of Queen's "Bohemian Rhapsody," and a double-disc album of instrumental work, the violin extravaganza, Laced/Unlaced—one disc featuring her classical work, the other her industrial/metal electric violin pyrotechnics.